-Current Favorites: The Goon, Batgirl, Chew,The Sixth Gun, Fatale, Saga, Diskordia, Think Tank, Archie, Grimm Fairy Tales, Red Sonja, X, Wonder Woman, Powerpuff Girls, Watson and Holmes, Alex & Ada
+Current Favorites: The Goon, Batgirl, Chew,The Sixth Gun, Fatale, Saga, Diskordia, Think Tank, Archie, Rachel Rising, Red Sonja, X, Wonder Woman, Powerpuff Girls, Watson and Holmes, Alex & Ada

 I know we're only three issues in but this is a great arc.
 He dealt with the DC mandate that Joker be involved perfectly.
 Once again he had Batman do actual detective work.
 If you compare these last three issues to Snyder's last three these are a masterpiece.
 I can't tell you how happy I am that DC put some focus on 'Tec.
 And once again the backup was great, Basil is broken.